yissok/manotes/README.md

 - restrict folder input chars and length and copypaste

 GRAVE:
+- move protocol
+- allow all notes in current folder view
+    - ~~will require new protocol accepting multiple enc strings and editing shortcut's js to list out contents~~
 - history folder in files
     - txt files
     - version number file name